Existence and Non-existence for Continuous Generalized Exchange-Driven Growth model: Existence from the convergence of truncated system

 With the non-negativity of the initial condition, we conclude so that $c^n_t \ge 0$ for $t\in [0,\mathcal{T})$ and hence the equation~\eqref{eq:postruncated} agrees with~\eqref{eq:truncated}.

-The rewriting of Lemma \ref{lem:weak-form} and the fact that $\{1, x\mapsto x\}$ are in the kernel of $\Delta_z$, the conservation of the zeroth~\eqref{eq:cons-mass} and first moment~\eqref{eq:cons-first-mom} follow.
-Moreover, notice that the truncation we used implies $c_t^n(x) = c_0^n(x)$ for $x \le 1/n $ or $x \ge n$.
+By the rewriting of Lemma \ref{lem:weak-form} and the fact that $\{1, x\mapsto x\}$ are in the kernel of $\Delta_z$, the conservation of the zeroth~\eqref{eq:cons-mass} and first moment~\eqref{eq:cons-first-mom} follow.
+Moreover, recall that the truncation introduced implies $c_t^n(x) = c_0^n(x)$ for $x \le 1/n $ or $x \ge n$.
 The conservation of mass and the non-negativity of $c^n_t$ imply

 In particular, blow-up does not occur in $L^1$ so that $\mathcal{T}=+\infty$. \end{proof} \begin{remark} The assumption of Proposition~\ref{prop:truncated-sol-moment-preserve} holds under the global existence Assumptions~\ref{ass:existence} and the assumptions of the local existence Theorem~\ref{thm:finite-existence}.
 In the latter theorem, we apply the arguments for global existence in this remaining part of this section, modulo the fact that the estimates below can only hold up to some finite time. \end{remark} We will extend $(c^n_t)_{t\ge 0}$ to $\bR_+$ by setting $c^n_t(x)=0$ for $x \ge n$ or $x \le 1/n$. \begin{definition}[Mixed moments] For $\alpha \ge 0$, $\lambda > 0$ the mixed $(-\alpha,\lambda)$ moment is defined by